spacefarers/Transcrybe/README.md

 ## Credits

-Transcrybe is powered by [**whisper.cpp**](https://github.com/ggerganov/whisper.cpp) – an amazing C++ implementation of OpenAI's Whisper that makes offline transcription blazingly fast.
+Transcryb is powered by [**whisper.cpp**](https://github.com/ggerganov/whisper.cpp) – an amazing C++ implementation of OpenAI's Whisper that makes offline transcription blazingly fast.
 Big thanks to the whisper.cpp team for building such incredible infrastructure that made this project possible! 🙏